Vonage/vivid/docs/vivid-overlay-lifecycle.md

 });
 ```

-Most obvious use of the `settled` is to remove the loading vilon, which could be put over the site in order to prevent FOUC (flash of unstyled content).
+Most obvious use of the `settled` is to remove the loading veil, which could be put over the site in order to prevent FOUC (flash of unstyled content).

 # Auto init